-- A. Demonstrate knowledge of the literary elements of plays and other dramatic works - B. Demonstrate understanding of performance as an interpetive embodiment of dramatic text - 2.
-Course Objectives: Upon completion of this course, the student will be able to: - A. Identify elements and principles that make up plays and other dramatic productions - B. Identify and analyze figurative language, literary devices, and other rhetorical features in dramatic works - C. Recognize the role of acting and performance in society - D. Discuss basic acting theory - E. Examine dramatic works relative to their socio-historic contexts - F. Interpret dramatic works with an emphasis on performance values - G. Demonstrate basic theatrical performance skills
+- A. Demonstrate knowledge of the literary elements of plays and other dramatic works. - B. Demonstrate appreciation for embodying dramatic texts in performance. - C. Produce a piece of dramatic art in performance. - 2.
+Course Objectives: Upon completion of this course, the student will be able to: - A. Identify elements and principles that make up plays and other dramatic productions. - B. Identify and analyze figurative language, literary devices, and other rhetorical features in dramatic work. - C. Recognize the role of acting and performance in society. - D. Discuss basic acting theory. - E. Examine dramatic works relative to their socio-historic contexts. - F. Interpret dramatic works with an emphasis on performance values.